 3. Gather feedback from trusted contacts

-While it may not be possible to truly separate your personal bias as you assess yourself, asking others to give input is one way to gain a broader picture of who you are and how you relate to others.
-Self-aware leaders ask friends, family and coworkers they trust to give insight about specific traits as they seek to better themselves.
+While it can be challenging separate your personal bias as you assess yourself, asking others to give input is one way to gain a broader picture of who you are and how you relate to others.
+Self-aware leaders may ask friends, family and coworkers they trust to give insight about specific traits as they seek to better themselves.

 4. Find ways you can show more empathy